Tonkung004/contact-book-app-python/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 <p align="center">
-    Developed With ❤️ by [Your Name or Team Name]
+    Developed With ❤️ by Tonkung004
 </p>